Oliver Lymes' Charity

 The charity operates both major and small grant programs:

-Major Grants - Larger strategic grants to local organizations:
+Major Grants - Larger strategic grants to local organisations:

-- Avondale: Supported accessibility improvements and community gardening projects
+- Avondale: Supported accessibility improvements and community gardening projects, including replacement of broken raised beds and poly tunnels

 - Willowbrook Hospice: Funded a pilot project supporting district nurses and palliative care

-- Caring Connections: Provided core funding for organizational wellbeing and staff support
+- Caring Connections: Provided core funding for organisational wellbeing and staff support

 Small Grants - Awards to local charities, primary schools, and community groups in Whiston and Prescot